backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/Kinesis DVA.md

 > - Use **highly distributed partition key** to avoid hot partition.
 For example using browsers as partition keys is not a good choice since a lot of people use Google Chrome this would overwhelm a particular shard.
 > ---
 > ![[attachments/Pasted image 20220520160144.png]]

+> [!question]- What happens if the capacity limits of an Amazon Kinesis data stream are exceeded while the data producer adds data to the data stream?
+> The put data calls will be rejected with a `ProvisionedThroughputExceeded` exception.

 - Solutions for `ProvisionedThroughputExceeded`
 	- Use **highly distributed partition key**